petersatsuse/azure-compute-docs/articles/virtual-machines/vm-applications.md

 Cmd.exe also expects executable files to have the extension `.exe`, so you need to rename the file to have the `.exe` extension.

-If I want to create a VM application package for `myApp.exe`, which ships as an executable, my VM Application is called 'myApp', so I write the command assuming the application package is in the current directory:
+If I want to create a VM Application package for `myApp.exe`, which ships as an executable, my VM Application is called 'myApp', so I write the command assuming the application package is in the current directory:

 ```terminal
 "move .\\myApp .\\myApp.exe & myApp.exe /S -config myApp_config"